lly00/ovs-deployment/README.md

 # ovs-deployment
-some algorithm for ovs deployment
+some algorithms for ovs deployment